Banjo-Kazooie (video game): Origins

-In the 2.5D game, Banjo would have collected fruits, the equivalent to musical notes in Banjo-Kazooie, in five "fruit houses" named after the fruit in them: oranges, grapes, lemons, bananas, and cherries.
+In the 2.5D game, Banjo would have collected fruits, the equivalent to musical notes in Banjo-Kazooie, in five "fruit houses" named after the fruit in them: oranges, grapes, lemons, bananas and cherries.
 Collecting jigsaw pieces would have also been done.
-Similar to the barrels in Donkey Kong Country, Banjo would have used balls from a variety of sports, such as a football, baseball, soccer ball, bowling ball, basketball, and a water-filled ballon, that could be powered up by a balloon inflator, football boot, football helmet, and baseball glove.
-The enemy parts and hub map were also taken from the 1994 SNES platformer.
+Similarly to the barrels in Donkey Kong Country, Banjo would have used balls from a variety of sports, such as a football, baseball, American football, bowling ball, basketball, and a water-filled balloon, that could be powered up by a balloon inflator, football boot, football helmet and baseball glove.
+The enemy parts and hub map were also taken from Donkey Kong Country.

 Although the game was 3D, the sprites were flat and rendered from a perspective above them.
-They found executing this convincingly too complicated, such as when the camera angle shifted which would results in sprites interweaving.
-Two months into its 2.5D phase, Rare was presented by Nintendo a "really, really early" version of Super Mario 64 (1996), which exposed them to the perceived future direction it would take the video games market.
+Rare found executing this convincingly too complicated, such as when the camera angle shifted, which would result in sprites interweaving.
+Two months into its 2.5D phase, Rare was presented by Nintendo with a "really, really early" version of Super Mario 64 (1996), which exposed them to the perceived future direction it would take the video games market.
 The genre was changed accordingly, a new 3D engine was built, and the aesthetic became focused on cuteness, requiring an alteration in Banjo's proportions (such as an increased head shape) and less tight shorts to match it.
-As Sutherland described the philosophy of the shift in plans, "Although we had a lot less polygons, we could still imbue some character into the characters and the world, even though that left us with a much smaller polygon count."
+As head programmer Chris Sutherland described the philosophy of the shift in plans, "Although we had a lot less polygons, we could still imbue some character into the characters and the world, even though that left us with a much smaller polygon count."
 However, much of the controls were the same.